w3c/cg-program/proposals/spec-lifecycle.md

 **Note**: For groups with different levels or versions of specifications, it will also be useful to communicate to readers when a new level or version is available.

-## Circumstances
+## Status signals

-Circumstances are likely to come from both curated sources and metadata already managed in other venues.
+### Version management

-**Note:** We are also discussing standardization plan metadata, and all the curated data may end up in once place.
+Status signals are likely to come from both curated sources and metadata already managed in other venues.

 ### Development status